inpinseptipin/AuxPort/README.md

 # AuxPort_Source
-Source Code for AuxPort Library
+Generic Modules for C++ Application Development on Windows